Bryan Adams: 1970s

 Later in 1978, Adams signed to A&M records for one dollar.
-A&M remixed one of Adams' demos as a disco song "Let Me Take You Dancing", featuring Adams' vocals sped up to meet the 122 BPM dance tempo.
+A&M remixed one of Adams' demos as a disco song "Let Me Take You Dancing", featuring Adams' vocals speeded up to meet the 122 BPM dance tempo.
 The song made the Canadian RPM chart in March 1979 along with its B-side "Don't Turn Me Away".
-In 1979, he made an agreement with Canadian manager Bruce Allen, who at that time also worked for Bachman–Turner Overdrive and Loverboy; to this day Allen is still his manager.
+In 1979, he made an agreement with Canadian manager Bruce Allen, who at that time also worked for Bachman–Turner Overdrive and Loverboy.

 1980s

 Adams's self-titled debut album, mostly co-written with Jim Vallance, was released in February 1980.
 With the exception of "Remember" and "Wastin' Time", most of the album was recorded in October and November 1979 at Manta Studios and co-produced by Adams and Vallance.
 The album was certified gold in Canada in 1986.
 Singles released from it included "Give Me Your Love", "Remember" and "Hidin' from Love", with the latter having the most success, reaching number 64 on the Canadian RPM Current Hit Radio chart; none reached the US Billboard Hot 100.

 Adams's second album, You Want It You Got It, was released in 1981 and contained the FM album-oriented rock radio hit, "Lonely Nights", which reached number three on the US Album Rock Tracks chart.
 The same song was reinterpreted by Uriah Heep for the album Head First, released in 1983.
 The most successful song off the album in Canada was "Fits Ya Good" which reached the top 30 on the RPM Top 40 Chart; it also reached number 15 on the US Album Rock Tracks chart.
-From January to May 1982, Adams spent months traveling on his "You Want It You Got It Tour"; within a few months the album had been picked up across the United States and Adams was soon on tour opening for The Kinks and Foreigner.
+From January to May 1982, Adams spent months traveling on his "You Want It You Got It Tour"; within a few months the album had been picked up across the United States and Adams was soon on tour opening for the Kinks and Foreigner.